KHVH

-KHVH (830 kHz) is a commercial AM radio station in Honolulu, Hawaii.
-It broadcasts a talk radio format and is owned by iHeartMedia, Inc. Its studios and offices are on Iwilei Road in the Kalihi neighborhood of Honolulu.
+KHVH (830 AM) is a commercial radio station in Honolulu, Hawaii.
+It broadcasts a news/talk format and is owned by iHeartMedia, Inc. Its studios and offices are on Iwilei Road in the Kalihi neighborhood of Honolulu.

-KHVH is powered at 10,000 watts, using a non-directional antenna.
+KHVH is powered at 11,000 watts, using a non-directional antenna.
 The transmitter is atop Kalia Tower, at the Hilton Hawaiian Village off Dillingham Boulevard near the Kapalama Canal.
 It also transmits on Oceanic Spectrum digital channel 881 for the entire state of Hawaii.

 Programming

 Weekdays begin with a talk and information show hosted by Rick Hamada.
-The rest of the weekday schedule is nationally syndicated conservative talk programs: The Sean Hannity Show, The Glenn Beck Program, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Joe Pags Show and Coast to Coast AM with George Noory.
+The rest of the weekday schedule is nationally syndicated conservative talk programs: The Sean Hannity Show, The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, The Joe Pags Show and Coast to Coast AM with George Noory.
 Due to time zone differences, Hannity, Kelly, Pags, Travis and Sexton's shows are all recorded and delayed for broadcast at Hawaiian time.
 The 6 p.m. newscast from KHON-TV 2, Honolulu's Fox Network affiliate, is also carried on weeknights.

 Weekends feature specialty shows on money, health, golf, real estate, home improvement and technology, some of which are paid brokered programming.
-Syndicated weekend programs include The Kim Komando Show, The Weekend with Michael Brown and The Mark Moss Show as well as repeats of weekday programs.
+Syndicated weekend programs include The Ben Ferguson Show, The Weekend with Michael Brown and Armstrong & Getty as well as repeats of weekday programs.
 KHVH is an affiliate of the Las Vegas Raiders Radio Network.
 Most hours begin with an update from Fox News Radio.